yi-ji/NeteaseMusicAbroad/README.md

 Prerequisites: <br/>
 1. Download this folder and do not change file names.
-2. Install Python package [Twisted](https://github.com/twisted/twisted).
+2. Install Python package [Twisted](https://github.com/twisted/twisted) and PyQuery.
 You may also need to update pyOpenSSL or use a older version of Twisted.

 Everytime before you launch NeteaseMusic:<br/>
 Just enter the folder and double-click "NeteaseMusicHelper".
 See the success info and then be free to close it, enjoy your music.

 ### Test Environment

-macOS 10.12，NeteaseMusic Version 1.5.6，yearly-paid membership.<br/>
+macOS 10.12，NeteaseMusic Version 1.5.6，python 2.7.10, yearly-paid membership.<br/>
-Other cases are not tested, your test report is welcomed.
+Other cases are not tested and your report is welcomed.

 ### Implementation Details